Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Method

 To gain insights into the behavior of MMT in the presence of Na$^+$, Ca$^{2+}$, and Cu$^{2+}$ ions at the atomic scale, potentials of mean force (PMF) were computed.
 A PMF quantifies the variation in free energy between different states along a reaction coordinate, connecting the energies of the states of interest through a defined pathway \cite{trzesniak2007comparison, kastner2011umbrella, sprik1998free}.
 In our work, PMFs are derived using force constraint technique \cite{sprik1998free}, focusing on edge-to-edge and center-to-center MMT configurations.
 This technique involves sampling the forces acting on fixed reaction coordinates, as described by Eq.~(\ref{eq:four}):

-Here, $\Delta A_{a-b}$ represents the difference in free energy between states 'a' and 'b', and it is computed by integrating the force required to maintain the MMT at a specified distance of $r_a$ and $r_b$.

-Three different models of MMTs were built using the ATOM package \cite{holmboe2019atom} to calculate PMFs. \begin{enumerate} \item A small hexagonal MMT platelet which aligns with the methodology detailed in Zhang \textit{et al.} work \cite{zhang2022coarse}.
+Here, $\Delta A_{a-b}$ represents the difference in free energy between states 'a' and 'b', and it is computed by integrating the force required to maintain the MMT at a specified distance of $r_a$ and $r_b$. \ Three different models of MMTs were built using the ATOM package \cite{holmboe2019atom} to calculate PMFs. \begin{enumerate} \item A small hexagonal MMT platelet which aligns with the methodology detailed in Zhang \textit{et al.} work \cite{zhang2022coarse}.
 The prior research by Underwood and Bourg emphasized the energetic favorability of hexagonal-shaped MMTs due to their minimized number of broken silicate rings \cite{lammers2017molecular, underwood2020large}.
 This model maintains a stoichiometric ratio of 4.25:1 for Al:Mg with the charge of -8.
-The structural formula for the Cu-MMT is \([Cu_8].[Si_{168}.[Mg_{16} Al_{68}] O_{192} (OH)_{78}]\). \item A periodic sheet of MMT with the structural formula \([Cu_{13}].[Si_{320}.[Mg_{26} Al_{134}] O_{800} (OH)_{160}]\). \item A semi-periodic sheet with the structural formula \([Cu_{16}].[Si_{336}.[Mg_{28} Al_{140}] O_{824} (OH)_{200}]\). \end{enumerate} In the small platelet and semi-periodic model hydroxyl groups were introduced to rectify the edges.
-Al-O-H and Si-O-H in the edges were integrated into the simulation via the extension of harmonic bonds and angles from the initial ClayFF force field \cite{pouvreau2019structure}.
+The structural formula for the Cu-MMT is